 Session 2 – 11am: Tuam Oral History project – hear and listen

-Streaming live from Galway, this session will look at how survivor interviews are taken, curated and presented from the Tuam Oral History Project.
-Mary Cunningham (Tuam Oral History Project) will discuss the ethical and practical issues surrounding the taking of testimonies, whilst Dr Barry Houlihan (archivist and lecturer, NUI) will discuss their curation in the library’s digital archive.
-Two contributors will give their views on the process and the project.
+The interviews consider survivor testimony and the curation and presentation of these by the Tuam Oral History Project.
+Mary Cunningham (Tuam Oral History Project) discusses the ethical and practical issues surrounding the taking of testimonies, whilst others discuss their curation in the library’s digital archive.
+A number of contributors offer their views on the process and the project.

 Session 3 – 12pm: Ireland XO – locate and learn

 Ireland XO is Ireland’s national archive for ancestry.
 With a membership of over 140,000+ members, from across the world, the repository allows you to search over 160,000 messages, add to the chronicles archive and search for your ancestry.
 Ireland XO provide free genealogy advice and allow you to leave information for future users to search.
-This session is an advisory session on using the service, telling a few Liverpool specific stories along the way.
+The recorded session (below) from 2020 is an advisory session on using the service, telling a few Liverpool specific stories along the way.

 Session 4 – 1pm: Nochtaithe – interpret and express